Sustainability Plans and Performance

 TVA maintains a Strategic Sustainability Performance Plan (Sustainability Plan) and Sustainability Program designed to integrate the goals of Executive Order 13514, ‘Federal Leadership in Environmental, Energy, and Economic Performance’ into everyday operations in all business units.
 TVA’s Sustainability Plan addresses key aspects of TVA’s energy, environmental, economic, and social resources and responsibilities.
 TVA established specific goals and periodically measures and reports its progress toward meeting these goals which are an integral part of TVA’s business practices and are tracked along with other business objectives.
 These goals include greenhouse gas emissions, energy, water, and waste reduction targets and actions prioritized based on positive return on investment.
 Each January the Office of Management and Budget issues a scorecard of agencies’ performance towards these goals

-TVA also participates in federal agency working groups focused on these issues in order to learn about how others are meeting goals, share the latest technologies and methodologies toward meeting them and to participate in the development of guidance for Executive Orders and legislation.
+TVA also participates in federal agency working groups focused on these issues in order to learn about how other agencies are meeting goals, share the latest technologies and methodologies toward meeting goals, and to engage in development of guidance for Executive Orders and legislation.
 Additionally, and in line with sustainability objectives, TVA maintains a Fleet Management Plan, Biobased Strategy, and a Climate Change Adaptation Statement and Plan.

-- Ended the year with an 11.5% reduction in Scope 1 (combustion of fossil fuel) and Scope 2 (purchase of electricity) greenhouse gas emissions staying on track towards meeting its 17% reduction target by FY 2020.
+Ended the year with a 13.9% reduction in Scope 1 (non-generation fossil fuel combustion) and Scope 2 (electricity purchased) greenhouse gas emissions, staying on track towards meeting 17% reduction target by FY 2020.
 (Note: This measurement excludes reduction of emissions related to electricity generation.)